prechelt/anwesende/README.md

    `$VOLUME_SERVERDIR_TRAEFIK_SSL/certs/anwesende.pem`
    and your private key at `$VOLUME_SERVERDIR_TRAEFIK_SSL/private/anwesende-key.pem`.
    Make directory `private` readable for root only.
+   (Alternatively, you can pre-create these directories yourself before you start the traefik container.
+Anybody can be the owner then; traefik does not care.)
 6. For `DEPLOYMODE=GUNICORN` only:
    - The django container runs the Gunicorn application server, which will expect requests via http (and only http) on port GUNICORN_PORT as